Grow through the love of Jesus

 At the main event there will be a free mini buffet, DJ and other fun entertainment.

-If your child has a place, a letter will have been sent home.
-There are still places in Football, Dodgeball and Multi-sports.
-Please contact the office.
+If your child has a place, a letter will be sent home on Friday.

 Today Bishop Mark came to visit our school.
 We had a lovely assembly where the children got to ask the Bishop some questions and he met both staff and children throughout the morning.